alirawashdeh/cally-quickadd/README.md

 # Cally Quick-Add

 A lightweight offline-enabled web application that allows you to create and download calendar appointments (in .ics format) by inputting natural language - e.g. "Meet John next Tuesday at 10 for 2 hours".
-This application uses ""

 See a demo at [cally-js.herokuapp.com](https://cally-js.herokuapp.com)